VisualOps/book/getting_started/design.md

 	- Import a key-pair from your computer
 	- Use no key-pair (useful in case of customs AMIs with specific password, that you already know)

-	Key pairs can be specified by instance, or by app, selecting '$DefaultKeyPair' (default) in the properties panel of any instance<br />
+	Key pairs can be specified by instance, or by app, selecting '\$DefaultKeyPair' (default) in the properties panel of any instance<br />
 ![](https://raw.githubusercontent.com/MadeiraCloud/docs-image/master/list_keys.png)<br />
 To manage your key-pair, click on 'Manage Region Key Pairs' in the properties panel of any instance<br />
 ![](https://raw.githubusercontent.com/MadeiraCloud/docs-image/master/custom_keys.png)<br />